-The MAHG curriculum provides outstanding preparation for teachers, human rights professionals, museum curators, librarians, clergy, students planning to go on to PhD study, and others interested in Holocaust and Genocide Studies.
+The GPC and MAHG curricula provide outstanding preparation for teachers, lawyers, human rights professionals, museum curators, librarians, clergy, students planning to go on to PhD study, and others interested in Holocaust and Genocide Studies.
 Emphasizing the intersection between knowledge and hands on experience, the MAHG Program offers a wealth of opportunities for students to practice what they know, in the form of internships, study abroad, support for language immersion, and research opportunities.

-MAHG students have interned at the United States Holocaust Memorial Museum, the American Red Cross, the Museum of Jewish Heritage, and the Bellvue/NYU Program for Survivors of Torture, among other institutions.
+MAHG students have interned at the United States Holocaust Memorial Museum, the American Red Cross, the Museum of Jewish Heritage, and the Bellvue/NYU Program for Survivors of Torture, Genocide Watch, and the Philadelphia Holocaust Awareness Museum, among other institutions.
 Our graduates have gone on to PhD programs and to work at museums, non-profit organizations, international aid organizations, and institutions of higher education.

 Stockton University offers many facilities to support the study of the Holocaust and other genocides.
 Since 1986, the Sara and Sam Schoffer Holocaust Resource Center has been actively collecting the oral testimonies of Holocaust survivors, liberators, and rescuers, as well as assisting survivors in writing and publishing their memoirs.
 The Center recently completed a $1 million expansion, including the addition of state-of-the art multipurpose seminar room.
 Additionally, the Center has helped many students reach their educational goals by providing scholarship opportunities.
 With over 3500 volumes and films on Holocaust and genocide, the Stockton library boasts one of the most extensive English-language holdings of any comparable institution in the country.
 Extensive databases and interlibrary loan capabilities help the library to support the scholarly research of Stockton’s expanding professorship as well as its graduate students.